2013 Florida Gators football team: 2013 recap

-The Gators next beat the SEC rival Tennessee Volunteers at home, but lost starting quarterback Jeff Driskel for the rest of the season with a broken leg.
+The Gators next beat the SEC rival Tennessee Volunteers at home but lost starting quarterback Jeff Driskel for the rest of the season with a broken leg.
 Tyler Murphy finished the Tennessee game at quarterback and garnered praise for his play in consecutive wins over Kentucky and Arkansas, at which point the team's record was 4–1.

 The offense was held to just two field goals in the next game, a 17–6 loss at No. 10 LSU.
 This contest would start several negative trends, as the Gators ended the season on a seven-game losing streak in which the offense struggled mightily while major injuries ended the season for a dozen starting players, including Tyler Murphy and defensive leader Dominique Easley.

 For the first time since the winless 1979 team, the Gators finished the 2013 season with a losing record.
 Several other streaks were broken, including 22 consecutive seasons going to a bowl game and a 22-game win streak against Vanderbilt.
-With a November loss to Georgia Southern, Florida suffered its first ever defeat to a lower division team and its first loss to a current FCS team since the winless 1946 Gators lost to Villanova.
+With a November loss to Georgia Southern, Florida suffered its first-ever defeat to a lower division team and its first loss to a current FCS team since the winless 1946 Gators lost to Villanova.
 The Gator offense was ranked 112th nationally.

-Despite calls from the fanbase to fire Will Muschamp for the teams' performance, UF athletic director Jeremy Foley repeated several times that he would remain the Gators head coach through 2014.
+Despite calls from the fanbase to fire Will Muschamp for the team's performance, UF athletic director Jeremy Foley repeated several times that he would remain the Gators head coach through 2014.
 However, offensive coordinator Brent Pease and offensive line coach Tim Davis were fired on the day after the season finale.
 Muschamp hired Kurt Roper as the new offensive coordinator.